Advanced Motor Fuels in Japan

 Hydrogen

-With regard to the use of hydrogen in mobility, support is being provided for the spread of fuel cell vehicles and the development of hydrogen stations.
-In addition, commercial vehicles such as trucks are one of the areas where hydrogen utilization is expected in the transportation field; trucks need to transport goods daily over long distances, which is difficult for EVs to apply.
-In the future, the spread of fuel cell vehicles and the systematic development of hydrogen refueling stations will be accelerated.
-In particular, the cumulative number of fuel cell trucks installed is expected to be up to 15 million units by 2050, amounting to approximately USD 2.7 trillion.
-In terms of refueling infrastructure, approximately 1,000 hydrogen stations will be installed in optimal locations by 2030, in anticipation of the widespread use of fuel cell vehicles, fuel cell buses, and fuel cell trucks.
+With regard to the use of hydrogen in mobility, Japan is providing support for the spread of fuel cell vehicles and the development of hydrogen stations.
+Commercial vehicles such as trucks are one of the areas where hydrogen utilization is expected in the transportation field; trucks need to transport goods daily over long distances, which is difficult for EVs given their range limitations.
+In the future, the spread of FCVs and the systematic development of hydrogen refueling stations will be accelerated.
+In particular, the cumulative number of fuel cell trucks on the road is expected to be up to 15 million by 2050, at a value of approximately USD 2.7 trillion.
+In terms of refueling infrastructure, approximately 1,000 hydrogen stations will be installed in optimal locations by 2030, in anticipation of the widespread use of FCVs including fuel cell buses and trucks.
+Nationwide as of December 2023, hydrogen stations for FCVs operated in 161 locations.[

 Natural Gas